zenml-io/zenml/docs/book/mlops-stacks/annotators/label-studio.md

 functions to generate Label Studio label config files for image classification and object detection.
 (More will follow in due course.)

-The Label Studio integration currently is built to support workflows using cloud artifact stores (i.e. AWS S3, GCP/GCS and Azure Blob Storage).
+The Label Studio integration currently is built to support workflows using the following three cloud artifact stores: AWS S3, GCP/GCS and Azure Blob Storage.
 Purely local stacks will currently *not* work if you want to do add the annotation stack component as part of your stack.

-Feast integration currently supports your choice of offline data sources, and a [Redis](https://redis.com/) backend for your online feature serving.
-We encourage users to check out [Feast's documentation](https://docs.feast.dev/) and [guides](https://docs.feast.dev/how-to-guides/) on how to set up your offline and online data sources via the configuration `yaml` file.

 {% hint style="info" %} COMING SOON: The Label Studio Integration supports the use of annotations in an ML workflow, but we do not currently handle the